trrrrroy/card-battle-using-discord-bot/README.md

 # card-battle-using-discord-bot
-a pretty unoptimized code for a discord bot
+a pretty unoptimized discord js code for a discord bot

 so uh i made this code for me and my friends' discord server